-There are several common bankruptcy questions and answers bankruptcy attorneys provide to the clients asking these questions.
-Clients should be aware that many questions do not have a cookie cutter answer, and the answer they receive will be dependent on their individual cases.
-This is one of the reasons why clients who are considering bankruptcy ask some of the following questions to an experienced attorney in their area who is familiar with the bankruptcy laws in their jurisdiction.
+Attorneys provide several common bankruptcy questions and answers to their clients.
+Clients should be aware that many questions do not have a cookie cutter answer.
+Most importantly, the answer they receive will be dependent on their individual cases.
+This is one of the reasons why bankruptcy clients ask the following questions to an experienced attorney who is familiar with the bankruptcy laws in their jurisdiction.

 How Often Can An Individual File For Bankruptcy?

 One of the most popular bankruptcy questions and answers clients are interested in is the number of times they can file for bankruptcy.
-An individual cannot file for Chapter 7 if they have received a bankruptcy discharge within the past 8 years, or have filed for Chapter 13 within the past 6 years of when they want to file bankruptcy again.
+An individual cannot file for Chapter 7 if they have received a bankruptcy discharge within the past 8 years.
+Similarly, they cannot file bankruptcy if they have filed for Chapter 13 within the past 6 years of when they want to file bankruptcy again.

 Individuals cannot file for Chapter 13 if they have received a Chapter 13 discharge within the past 2 years or a Chapter 7 discharge within the past 4 years.